 S4S stands for "surfaced on 4 sides", meaning that the material is finished on all four sides.
 Dimensional lumber is commonly S4S.
 S4S finished lumber and dimensional lumber are labeled according to nominal size, or the size of the rough board before it was planed smooth.
 (For example, 1 x 6 is actually 3/4 x 5 1/2).

-We stock S4S material in Alder, Knotty Alder, Cherry, Hickory, Hard Maple, Poplar, Red Oak, Walnut and WindsorONE Primed Pine.
+We stock S4S material in Alder, Knotty Alder, Cherry, Hickory, Hard Maple, Poplar, Red Oak, Walnut, White Oak and WindsorONE Primed Pine.
 Lengths are available from 6 feet thru 12 feet.
 14 foot boards and 16 foot boards are subject to availability.
 Custom orders are available in any stock lumber and cut to your specific dimensions.

 A relative of birch, alder is almost white when freshly cut but quickly changes on exposure to air, becoming light brown with a yellow or reddish tinge.
 Heartwood is formed only in trees of advanced age and there is no visible boundary between sap and heartwood.
 It is a “soft” hardwood that machines, glues and takes screws and nails well.